Skip advert

 Advertisement - Article continues below

-Inside is just as eye-catching thanks to a 12.3-inch instrument display and the nine-inch central screen that sits alongside it, angled towards the driver.
+Inside is just as eye-catching thanks to a 12.3-inch instrument display and the 12-inch central screen that sits alongside it, angled towards the driver.
 It’s also more traditional and user-friendly than a Volkswagen ID.3, with its frustrating touch-sensitive sliders.
-The infotainment screen runs a new Google-powered system with an excellent voice control setup, while physical buttons and dials for the climate control have been retained, making it a class-leading setup.
-There are a few hard plastics here and there but overall the interior feels more upmarket than Renaults of old, and lower trim levels feature a lot of recycled materials.
+The infotainment screen runs a Google-powered system with an excellent voice control setup, while physical buttons and dials for the climate control have been retained, making it a class-leading setup.
+There are a few hard plastics here and there but overall the interior feels more upmarket than Renaults of old, and lower trim levels feature a lot of recycled materials to boost sustainability.

 The news isn’t so great if you’re destined to sit in one of the back seats, however.
 While the new Megane is a little more spacious than the old one, it doesn’t give the same feeling of space that we’ve become accustomed to in electric cars.
 The Megane’s arch rival, the ID.3, feels roomier for those in the rear seats.
 More impressive is the 440-litre boot, even if the high loading lip means loading heavy items can be tricky.